airs-cuhk/airship/airship_perception/README.md

 # airship_perception
 **This project combines open-vocabulary object detection and semantic segmentation to achieve open-vocabulary object segmentation.
-The project uses Grounding DINO and SAM to achieve the segmentation of specified objects.
-Design details can be found in this [video](https://www.youtube.com/watch?v=umQhfnI-7mc).**
+The project uses Grounding DINO and SAM to achieve the segmentation of specified objects.**

 * Grasping demo
 <img src="./doc/grasping_demo.jpg" width="60%">